 The MIPS Solution...

 Introducing MIPS Ai.
-Ai stands for Advantage Inside and it’s a clever evolution of the technology that integrates the critical 10-15mm of rotational movement directly onto the back surface of the comfort pads.
+MIPS Ai is a clever evolution of the MIPS technology that integrates the critical 10-15mm of rotational movement directly onto the back surface of the comfort pads.
 An utterly simple and elegant solution to an incredibly complex problem.
 The Limar “Slip Pads” have a low friction surface on the back of the pads that “slide” against the EPS foam on the interior of the helmet.
 The Slip Pads are secured to the helmet via patented elastomeric bands.

 By integrating the functionality of Slip Plane technology into the comfort padding, we were able to increase comfort and ventilation as well as decrease weight compared to previous generations of MIPS.
 Win, win, win!